 But lets say you actually want to earn money, like paying you for the time you have spent.
 Do you want to earn a decent hourly rate?
 What do you consider a decent hourly rate?
 What do you make now if you figured in dollars per hour?
 Do you want to continue making that much?

-As in, do you want to keep a roof over your head, pay for food, and possibly put your kids through college?
-Do you want to be able to pay for a comfortable retirement?
+As in, do you want to keep a roof over your head, pay for food, afford health insurance and possibly put your kids through college?
+Do you want to be able to put away enough for a comfortable retirement some day?
 What are your goals?

 Let me give an example that I think may be informative.
 I recently visited the manufacturing facility of one of the biggest composite kayak builders in the world.
 They make more fiberglass kayaks than just about anyone.
 It is in a fairly small building in the back of an industrial park.
 They crank out roughly 15 boats a week.
 They have about 15 employees.
 So, assuming a fairly normal work week, that comes out to 40 hours per boat, i.e. one kayak per work week for each employee.
 Obviously, that isn't how it works, different employees do different things and after a week they have 15 new kayaks prepared to ship out.
 These kayaks sell for around $4,000.
 So, some easy math tells you the employees get paid $100/hour.